Lotayou/densebody_pytorch/PREPS.md

 chumpy (For converting SMPL model to basic numpy arrays) h5py (For processing Human36m annotations)
 ```

+Make sure you have an GPU card with at least 12 GB graphic memory.
+You can decrease batch size too, but the performance is not guaranteed.

 (Optional) Linux users are encouraged to install [torch-batched-svd](https://github.com/KinglittleQ/torch-batch-svd) for speedup.